dagsdags212/bioflow/docs/workflows/fetch.md

 ```
 :::

-## Rules
+## Commands

-### sra
+### reads

 Retrieve a set of sequencing reads from a project ID (PRJNA) or a single sequencing run (SRR).

 Downloading metagenomic reads using a MGnify identifier is supported.
-Behind the scenes, a script converts the MGnify-formated accession into an SRA/ENA accession which is then use to fetch the reads from NCBI.
+Behind the scenes, the MGnify-formated accession if converted into an SRA/ENA accession which is then used to download the reads from NCBI.

-All reads are stored in the `reads` directory.
-When downloading multiple sets of reads, a subdirectory for each set labeled after its SRR accession is created under `reads`.
+All reads are stored in the `data` directory.
+When downloading multiple sets of reads, a subdirectory for each set labeled after its SRR accession is created under `data`.

 **{sc}`Parameters`**